-Tony is the owner of r+m and has 20 years’ experience as a landscape architect.
-He has designed streetscapes, city plazas, subdivisions, campuses, reserves and residential sites for private clients, government departments, and regional and district councils throughout New Zealand.
+Tony is the owner of r+m and as a landscape architect has more than 20 years of experience.
+He has designed streetscapes, city plazas, subdivisions, campuses, tourist resorts, reserves, and residential sites throughout New Zealand for private clients, government departments, and regional and district councils.

-Tony undertakes visual impact and landscape assessments and presents expert evidence at council hearings, in the Environment Court and the Board of Enquiry.
-He has been a tutor and examiner at Lincoln University’s School of Landscape Architecture for the past 15 years and has taught in Singapore.
+Tony conducts visual impact assessments and landscape assessments and presents expert evidence at council hearings, at the Environment Court, and at the Enquiry Board.
+For the past 17 years, he has been a tutor and examiner at the School of Landscape Architecture (SOLA) at Lincoln University and has taught in Singapore for SOLA.

-Drinks: Two Thumb NZ Pale Ale, Panhead ‘Supercharger’, Macs ‘Hop Rocker’ and Three Boys Oyster Stout
+Drinks: Two Thumb NZ Pale Ale, Panhead ‘Supercharger’and anything from 'Garage Project'

-Favourite space in Christchurch: the deck of Harlequin Public House, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk
+Favourite space in Christchurch: The eclectic nature of Volstead, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk

-Listens to: good advice and good stories, or not so good ones told well.
-An eclectic mix of music, the National Programme, Trackside and, obviously, Rebecca and their children
+Listens to: Good advice and good stories, or not so good ones told well.
+An eclectic mix of music, the National Programme, Trackside and, foremost, Rebecca and their children

 Reads: The Press on a daily basis, and, when he can, biographies and novels

-Gets his coffee at: The Villas on Montreal Street
+Gets his coffee from: The Villas on Montreal Street